markrebec/excursion/README.md

 # Excursion

-Provides a pool of routes into which applications can dump their host information and routing table.
+Excursion provides a pool of routes into which applications can dump their host information and a basic representation of their routing table.
 Other applications configured to use the same pool can utilize namespaced url helpers for redirecting, drawing links, etc. between apps.
-This is extremely useful when multiple applications are sharing a database and/or are powered by a shared [rails engine](http://edgeapi.rubyonrails.org/classes/Rails/Engine.html).
+This is extremely useful when multiple applications are sharing a database or, for example, are powered by a shared [rails engine](http://edgeapi.rubyonrails.org/classes/Rails/Engine.html).

-For example, you might have an admin or CMS application running separately from your user-facing frontend application.
-These apps would be sharing a database, and would likely be sharing models and other functionality via a gem or rails engine.
-If you wanted to add a link to a user's profile endpoint in the frontend app, from the admin edit user screen, you would have to do something like this:
+Lets say you have a standalone admin or CMS application to manage your content, users and other internal concerns running separately from your user-facing frontend application.
+Or maybe you also have discussion forums, or a knowledge base or help center, all running as a standalone rails applications.
+These apps would be sharing a database, and would likely be sharing models, authentication and other functionality via gems or a rails engine.

+If you wanted to add a link, from the admin edit user screen, to a user's profile endpoint in the frontend app, you would have to do something like this:

 ```erb
 <%= link_to "user profile", "http://frontend_app.example.com/users/#{@user.username}" %>